English in Totnes (EiT) Booking Terms and Conditions

 If you continue not to attend school then after 8 consecutive days of being away without reasonable excuse then the Academic Manager sends you a final written warning as above.

-If you continue not to attend school then after 10 consecutive days of being away without reasonable excuse then the School Manager contacts your agent/ embassy/ parents/ guardians and we make arrangements for you to leave the school and accommodation immediately, usually without refund.
+If you continue not to attend school then after 10 consecutive days of being away without reasonable excuse then the Office Manager contacts your agent/ embassy/ parents/ guardians and we make arrangements for you to leave the school and accommodation immediately, usually without refund.

 We will keep copies of all meetings and emails and they will be available on request to relevant internal personnel and external authorities.